Note the similarity in fanon!Snape's

-- Given that the titular character from Bayonetta is a Fetish Fuel Station Attendant, and the entire game runs on a 50/50 blend of Rule Of Cool and Rule of Sexy, there wouldn't be any place for this trope, right?
+- Given that the titular character from Bayonetta is Ms. Fanservice, and the entire game runs on a 50/50 blend of Rule of Cool and Rule of Sexy, there wouldn't be any place for this trope, right?
 Wrong.
 Most fanart tends to give her more natural proportions with her arms, legs and neck despite increasing her bosom and behind, and she often lets that gigantic beehive of a hairdo down, apparently forgetting it's basically the ammunition for her combat magic.
 And her clothes, but then she's frequently drawn wearing real leather instead of a hair-suit.
 She also often ends up helpless, overpowered, submissive and in outright bondage, which are the only ones that really make her creator Hideki Kamiya angry, as he intended her to a dominant Action Girl.

 - Quite possibly lampshaded in this◊ Brawl in the Family strip (original page found here).